如需转载,请事先通知。

 Of course, keep in mind that the Spreadsheet component's ability to process property change notifications is entirely dependent on how long it takes to recalculate the current model.
 For small and medium-sized models, this usually isn't a concern since recalculation takes one second or less—far faster than most people want to see new data flash before their eyes.
 However, if the model is quite large, the Spreadsheet control can only process new values as fast as it can recalculate, which might be slower than the rate at which new values arrive.

-I'll cover property binding in greater detail in Chapter 10, where you'll see how to build a stock ticker control in Visual Basic that feeds real-time quotes to a stock portfolio spreadsheet.
+Chapter 10, where you'll see how to build a stock ticker control in Visual Basic that feeds real-time quotes to a stock portfolio spreadsheet.

 As in Excel, developers can use function add-ins to incorporate new functions into the Spreadsheet component.
 Unlike the add-ins that follow Excel's proprietary XLL model, function add-ins for the Spreadsheet component are created as COM objects.
 Any method exposed by such an object is added as a potential function that you can use in formulas, just as you would do using the intrinsic Excel functions.